DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}
 ### Regularization and the Bias Variance tradeoff [Gonzalez]

 In this lecture will continue our exploration of over-fitting and derive the fundamental bias variance tradeoff for the least squares model.
-We will then introduce the concept of regularization and empirical risk minimization.
+We will then introduce the concept of regularization and explore the commonly used L1 and L2 regularization functions.

-This lecture extends the earlier discussion on least squares regression to categorical data and introduce the gradient descent algorithm.

 * Slides: ([pptx](https://drive.google.com/open?id=0Bze55lezLJhISzUzazFHQnBwSEk),
 [pdf](https://drive.google.com/open?id=0Bze55lezLJhINE1kd3VSODJpYXM), [handout](https://drive.google.com/open?id=0Bze55lezLJhIeFFTdVFScDdsc3M))

+* Interactive Notebook on Cross Validation and the Bias Variance Tradeoff: ([html](assets/notebooks/linear_regression/Cross_Validation_and_the_Bias_Variance_Tradeoff.html), [ipynb](assets/notebooks/linear_regression/Cross_Validation_and_the_Bias_Variance_Tradeoff.ipynb))

+* An alternative derivation of the Bias Variance Trade-Off provided by Professor Yu ([pdf](assets/bias-var.pdf))

 #### Homework 5 Due